dbaldridge-lab/htcf/data_provenance.md

 - the original data analysis plan
 - how the analysis actually progressed
 - interpretation of results
-- if results necessitated subsequent experiments
+- when results led to subsequent experiments or changes to experimental methods